Department of Anthropology

 Mission

 The mission of the Department of Anthropology is to provide its graduate students with the methodological and theoretical foundations to conduct basic and applied research.
 We aim to produce professional, ethical, and productive graduates for employment in the academic and non-academic job markets.
-The graduate curriculum, fieldwork and internship opportunities, laboratories, and research centers provide an excellent foundation for student research, proposal writing experience, and numerous training and educational activities.
+The graduate curriculum, fieldwork and externship opportunities, laboratories, and research centers provide an excellent foundation for student research, proposal writing experience, and numerous training and educational activities.
 We are committed to multiculturalism, the diversity of people and ideas, a spirit of inclusiveness, and a global perspective.

 Faculty Interests